Public-Health-Scotland/technical-docs/Infrastructure/Installing and Using Geospatial R Packages.md

-# Installing and using geospatial R packages
+# Installing and Using Geospatial R Packages

 ## Purpose